 The train ticket from Paris to Versailles typically costs around 3-4 euros for a one-way journey on the RER-C line.
 However, prices may vary depending on factors such as the time of day, the type of ticket purchased (single ticket or pass), and any applicable discounts.

-Is Versailles a day trip from Paris?
+Is Versailles Just a Day Trip from Paris?

 Yes, a day trip from Paris to Versailles is one of the most popular ways to experience this historic area!
 Most people leave Paris in the morning, spend the day at Versailles, and then return to Paris in the evening.
+Make sure to check out my guide on other day trips from Paris by train!

 How much time do you need at Versailles?